-Planet Ayurveda offers effective herbal remedies such as Female Health Support, Chanderprabha vati, Shatavari capsules & Pradrantak Churna for ayurvedic treatment of asherman's syndrome.
+Planet Ayurveda offers effective herbal remedies such as Female Health Support, Shatavari capsules, Boswellia Curcumin, Kaishore Guggul & Pradrantak Churna for ayurvedic treatment of Asherman's syndrome.
 These herbal remedies are prepared from using best quality herbs and strictly follow the principles of Ayurveda.
 All these herbal remedies of Planet Ayurveda are 100 percent pure, natural and vegetarian.
 These are free from chemicals, additives and preservatives.
 These are safe to use as these are free from side effects.

 As Ayurveda explains that the imbalance of 3 energies- Vata, Pitta and Kapha (Kinetic, Thermal and Potential energy) in the body causes diseases.
 Synergistic work of herbs in this product controls vitiated "Vata" and "Pitta".
 It supports health of female reproductive organs.

 - Ashok (Saraca Indica): Ashok tree whose bark has medicinal properties especially for regulating female menstrual cycles.
 It is good for irregular menses, premenstrual tension, painful menstruation etc. Provides benefits to the endometrium and uterine muscles which makes it effective as a uterine tonic for irregular menstrual cycles and miscarriage.

 - Lodhra (Symplocos racemosa): This herb Lodhra has great use in all female problems.
 Bark of this tree has an astringent property and has effective result in excessive discharge (leucorrhoea), excessive and painful menstruation.
 Lodhra is even prescribed to the women's after their delivery.
 It helps to detoxify the blood.